Security-Onion-Solutions/securityonion-docs/kibana.rst

 --------------
 If you're using our default SSO authentication, then you can login using your normal Security Onion Console (SOC) username and password.

 If you switch to Elastic authentication, then you will have a separate username and password to login to Kibana.
-For more information, please see the `Elastic Auth <elastic-auth>`_ section.
+For more information, please see the :ref:`elastic-auth` section.

 Configuration
 -------------